Achievable logoAchievable logo

 Feedback

-This chapter provides guidelines and strategies for performing and teaching safe and effective lifting and spotting techniques.
-Proper exercise execution promotes injury-free results and time-efficient training.
+This chapter provides guidelines and strategies for performing and teaching safe, effective lifting and spotting techniques.
+When you execute exercises correctly, you reduce injury risk and make training more time-efficient.

 The first half of this chapter focuses on: